invokermain/engin/docs/guides/fastapi.md

 ## Graphing Dependencies

-Engin provides dependency visualisation functionality via the `engin-graph` script.
+Engin provides dependency visualisation functionality via the `engin graph` script.
 When working with a FastAPI application this can be used to visualise API Routes along with their respective dependencies.